Next step · Thailand

 Should a crypto founder pick the DTV or the LTR visa for Thailand?

 DTV for most.
 The Destination Thailand Visa is the cleanest 5-year answer for crypto founders who want a long runway, low friction and no minimum-investment requirement.
 It explicitly covers digital nomads, remote workers and freelancers, with proof-of-funds set at THB 500,000.
-The LTR (Long-Term Resident) visa makes sense for higher-net-worth crypto founders (USD 1m+ in assets with USD 80k+ in passive income, or a qualifying senior-professional path) who want a 10-year status plus the LTR personal income tax flat 17% rate on Thai-source qualifying income.
+The LTR (Long-Term Resident) visa makes sense for higher-net-worth crypto founders who want a 10-year status and a foreign-source-income exemption.
+Note the LTR's flat 17% personal income tax rate is not a general LTR benefit: it applies only to the Highly-Skilled Professional category, on Thai employment income in a BOI-targeted industry.
+A self-employed crypto founder on the Wealthy Global Citizen or Work-from-Thailand path cannot access it.
 Most crypto founders we move to Bangkok use the DTV; the LTR is the right answer for a specific tier.

 Can a crypto founder actually open a Thai bank account?